skycoin/obelisk/blocktree.md

 ```

 ### GetBlockDepth
-- Returns the number of blocks between the given block and the root of the block tree
+- Returns the number of blocks between the given blockRecord and the root of the blockRecord tree
 #### Signature
 ```
 func (bt *BlockRecordTree) GetBlockDepth(b *BlockRecord) uint64 {
 }
 ```
-#### Sample Run
+#### Sample Run / Tests
 ```
 let